 At the beginning of the year, we were all planning our wedding guest outfits for various upcoming nuptials.
 Of course, things have changed quite dramatically since then, after we went straight into a lengthy lockdown in early January, meaning only civil ceremonies could go ahead under exceptional circumstances.
 However, things have now shifted.
-As of 12th April the government now allows weddings of up to 15 people.
-Then no earlier than 17 May, the government hopes to allow weddings of up to 30 people.
+Right now, under current guidance, people are allowed up to 30 people at a wedding.

 So, this means the hunt for a great wedding guest outfit is (finally) on.
 To help you in your quest to be the coolest guest, push aside the stereotypical ideas about wedding attire and instead think about the below wedding outfit suggestions.
 There's absolutely nothing wrong with falling back on a midi dress (particularly if you pair it with metallic shoes), but you can also opt for a spring-ready suit or a polka-dot print complete with strappy sandals.